General Surgery

 • CT introduction (1990s-2000s): Gradual adoption of CT; negative appendicectomy rate decreased to 5-10%

-• Modern era (2010s-present): CT near-universal in developed countries; negative appendicectomy rate <5%; clinical signs now used for risk stratification rather than definitive diagnosis
+• Modern era (2010s-present): CT near-universal in developed countries; negative appendicectomy rate less than 5%; clinical signs now used for risk stratification rather than definitive diagnosis

 • Rovsing's sign utility: Remains valuable in resource-limited settings and for clinical teaching; declining emphasis in high-resource CT-available environments